 Customer service might be the single most important thing for your bridal store.
 It is the one thing that can set you apart from the competition.
 It has the power to make you more successful than your competitors even if you have a smaller collection or smaller store.
 Putting your customers first will not only create a great place for brides to visit but also a great place for your consultants to work.
 Benefits are all around!
-Start creating a plan today to improve your customer service and enjoy the results that will come from it.
+Start creating a plan today to increase your customer service and enjoy the results that will come from it.
 Here are 10 steps to help you get started.

 1) Make customer service a priority for every person in your bridal store.
 The first step is to make clear to your entire staff that EVERYONE plays an extremely important role no matter what their position is; from the receptionist, to the consultants, to the alterations department.
 Customer service only works when everybody is on board!